marcelomansur/my-nodejs-api/README.md

 ###### What can I do?

-This API example provides a complete CRUD for a user.
+This API example provides a complete CRUD for a User.
 Here are a few examples to get you started:

+- Login a User
 - List all Users.
 - Create a User.
 - Update a User.
 - Delete a User.

 ## Getting Started